JoaoVSBraz/javascript-guide/README.md

 ## The Language

 Javascript was created by Brendan Eich of the Netscape Entreprise in 1995.
-It's a high-level compiled language and multi-paradigms that supports the paradigms of object-oriented, functional and structured programming.
+It's a high-level interpreted and multi-paradigms language that supports the paradigms of object-oriented, functional and structured programming.
 Furthermore, It has dinamic typing and figure on top of world wide web alongside HTML and CSS.

 ## Fundamentals